Jarlei3m/Stock-Photos-ReactJS/README.md

 - Learning ReactJS.

-- An infinite scrolling project, fetching 2 [unplash API's](https://api.unsplash.com), one for the _photos_ and another one for the _search_ purpose.
+- An infinite scrolling project (from the scratch, no library for that), fetching 2 [unplash API's](https://api.unsplash.com), one for the _photos_ and another one for the _search_ purpose.

 <p>&nbsp;&nbsp;</p>